nf-core/createtaxdb/docs/usage.md

 #### accession2taxid

 An accession2taxid file is a file that maps database sequence accession IDs (e.g. NCBI GenBank) to their corresponding taxon IDs.

+From NCBI, these would correspond to `nucl_gb.accession2taxid.gz` and `prot.accession2taxid.gz` from the [NCBI taxonomy FTP server](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/).

 It is formatted as a four column tab-separated file **with** a header row.